-appropriate to each group.
-At a minimum, each of these On July 28, DDMI submitted Engagement Plan Version 3.1 that addressed the engagement protocols will describe: WLWB Directives outlined by the WLWB in its May 8, 2020 decision and was i. how often Diavik will engage to discuss the Project, approved by the WLWB on October 22, 2020.
-As noted by the WLWB's ii. an updated contact list for each potentially affected October 2020 approval of Engagement Plan Version 3.1, the WLWB will Indigenous community, relevant to specific purposes for consider how DDMI has addressed Measure 5 through the PKMW Type A engagement (listing contacts such as community Water Licence Amendment Process. government staff, technical consultants, Traditional Knowledge advisors, community leadership), and, DDMI plans to submit a PKMW Engagement Plan to the WLWB in 2021 as per iii. preferred engagement methods, frequency, and triggers.
-Schedule 2 Condition 1 of amended Water Licence (W2015L2-0001) that is currently awaiting ministerial approval.
-Ministerial approval is expected by Diavik will submit an updated engagement plan incorporating this June or July 2021. measure for review and approval by the Wek'èezhiı Land and Water Board with sufficient time for the engagement to inform Measures 2-4.
+government staff, technical consultants, Traditional Knowledge advisors, community leadership), and, iii. preferred engagement methods, frequency, and triggers.
+Diavik will submit an updated engagement plan incorporating this measure for review and approval by the Wek'èezhi Land and Water Board with sufficient time for the engagement to inform Measures 2-4.
 Measure 6: Adaptive To mitigate significant cumulative adverse cultural impacts of the GNWT DDMI is not responsible for the implementation of Measure 6.
-However, Not applicable. management of cultural Project, the Government of the Northwest Territories will engage DDMI will provide information to the GNWT as needed to support the impacts and work with Indigenous intervenors, and the communities they implementation of this measure. represent, to monitor and adaptively manage adverse impacts on cultural well-being from the Project, in combination with the Diavik Mine and other diamond mining projects.
+However, DDMI will Not applicable. management of cultural impacts Project, the Government of the Northwest Territories will engage and work with Indigenous intervenors, and the communities they represent, to monitor and adaptively manage adverse impacts on cultural well-being from the Project, in combination with the Diavik Mine and other diamond mining projects.
 The Government of the Northwest Territories will support the Indigenous intervenors to develop community-specific cultural well-being indicators to monitor and evaluate cultural well-being impacts associated with the Project, in combination with other diamond mining projects.
 The Government of the Northwest Territories will meet with potentially affected Indigenous communities 61 within one year of Ministerial approval of this Report of Environmental Assessment, and annually afterwards (or as agreed to by the Indigenous Intervenors), to: a) prioritize cultural well-being impacts related to the Project and other diamond mines, as identified by communities and by the Government of the Northwest Territories, b) evaluate the effectiveness of Government of the Northwest Territories programs or other programs to address these identified impacts, and c) discuss improvements to existing Government of the Northwest Territories programs to mitigate identified impacts, new Government of Northwest Territories programs, or support for new community-based programs.
-The Government of the Northwest Territories will submit an annual progress report on the three items above to the Indigenous intervenors, describing its engagement on and adaptive management of cultural impacts, and the Government of adaptive management of cultural impacts, and the Government of th the Northwest Territories' plans to help address identified in mpacts. l w Wherever feasible, the Government of the Northwest Territories sł should coordinate and collaborate with Diavik and the other d diamond mining operators in the Northwest Territories when ca carrying out this measure.
-0 Outcomes of this measure should be used, where relevant and a available, to inform work on other measures.
+The Government of the Northwest Territories will submit an annual progress report on the three items above to the Indigenous intervenors, describing its engagement on and adaptive management of cultural impacts, and the Government of provide information to the GNWT as needed to support the implementation of this measure. the Northwest Territories' plans to help address identified impacts.
+Wherever feasible, the Government of the Northwest Territories should coordinate and collaborate with Diavik and the other diamond mining operators in the Northwest Territories when carrying out this measure.

+Outcomes of this measure should be used, where relevant and available, to inform work on other measures.